KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/homework/web-server.md

 # Bonus - Running a server
 We can serve up web content on our own machine, but sometimes we want to make the content available publicly.
-In this bonus assignment we'll use a Chrome extension to act as a web server and use [ngrok](https://ngrok.com/), a command line service to expose your web server to the public securely.
+In this bonus assignment we'll use a Chrome extension to act as a web server and use [ngrok](https://ngrok.com/), a command line service to expose your web server to the public securely using a HTTP tunnel.

 ## Prerequisites
 For this assignment, find a Slack buddy so you can share content to each other!